virtual-labs/exp-ordinary-linear-differential-dei/experiment/theory.md

 <span style="font-family: 'Times New Roman'; font-size: 22px;">Ordinary linear differential equations with constant coefficients are extensively used in solving engineering problems.
-This experiment helps in building a clear understanding of the mathematical concepts used in the standard method for finding solutions of these equations.</span>
+This experiment helps in building a clear understanding of the mathematical concepts of linear algebra used in the standard method for finding solutions of these equations.
+This experiment is not focused on learning the standard method of solution.</span>

 **<span style="font-family: 'Times New Roman'; font-size: 22px;">1.
 Notation:</span>**